-**The May 1 - June 25, 2023 course is open for registration.
-Register soon - space is limited!
+**The January 22 - March 31, 2024 course is open for registration.
+Register now - space is limited!

 In Canada, almost 50 percent of adults have or have experienced a permanent or temporary physical disability or live with someone who has.
 No matter the cause, each of us will experience disability at some point in our lives and will need our communities to be accessible so that we can continue to participate and live full lives.

 Be at the forefront of Canada’s growing accessibility movement with the Rick Hansen Foundation Accessibility Certification™ (RHFAC) Training.
 PowerED™ is pleased to partner with the Rick Hansen Foundation to deliver the Rick Hansen Foundation Accessibility Certification™ Training online.
 The online course provides participants with the fundamental skills and knowledge required to rate a site using the Rick Hansen Foundation Accessibility Certification™ (RHFAC).

 RAIC Members are eligible for a $200 discount.

 To take advantage of the discount, please use this link to register.

 This course is recognized for continuing education units (CEUs) by professional bodies such as The Alberta Association of Architects, the Ontario Architects Association, and many more.
 Visit the Rick Hansen Foundation website and scroll to the bottom of the page to learn more under Continuing Education Credit.